MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-subscriptions-licenses-trials.md

 You should regularly review and manage your billing.
 Consider the following options to optimize cost.

 - **Differences in purpose:** For example, you might choose to use a smaller capacity size (such as an F16) for test workspaces, and a larger capacity size (such as an F64) for production workspaces.
-- **Efficient use of computing resources:** Use the [Fabric Capacity Metrics App](/fabric/enterprise/metrics-app) to determine whether the compute resources are being used efficiently and whether there's any potential to optimize cost.
+- **Efficient use of compute resources:** Use the [Fabric Capacity Metrics App](/fabric/enterprise/metrics-app) to determine whether the compute resources are being used efficiently and whether there's any potential to optimize cost.
 - **Monitoring compute cost:** Monitor the cost of your capacity, and how frequently capacities are scaled up and down.
 Consider using cost analysis, spending limits, or budgets with [Microsoft Cost Management](/azure/cost-management-billing/costs/overview-cost-management).
 - **Billable storage cost:** Check the billable storage for each workspace in the [Fabric Capacity Metrics App](/fabric/enterprise/metrics-app).
 For Fabric items, storage cost is computed separately from the compute cost.
 Also, check the [disaster recovery](/fabric/security/disaster-recovery-guide#disaster-recovery-capacity-setting) capacity setting.
 This setting will have an impact on the billable storage costs.
 - **Scale up and down:** Create a process to automatically scale the capacity up or down (or pause it, when applicable) when the workload is intermittent yet predictable.